vammineni/login-app-reactjs/README.md

 1. Clone repository
 2. ** Only first time : Run `npm i` command to install dependencies
-3. ** To Run the server : Execute `npm start` command to run the project
+3. Execute `npm start` command to run the server